videsk/aoform/README.md

 ## Custom CSS

-You can add your own CSS and easly setup.
 We add classes in `ClassesAO` object in the follow struct:

 ```javascript
 const ClassesAO = {